futpix/caravans-in-australia/content/review/54-Avan-Aspire-402-Pop-top.md

   ogtitle: "Should I buy Aspire 402 Pop top by Avan?"
   ogdescription: "The Avan Aspire 402 Pop top is classed as Unknown Type, and sleeps 2 people.
 It is Made Overseas and comes in at 13 ft.
 It generally has No Bathroom or Toilet."
 categories: ["Avan"]
-tags: ["Sleeps 2", "13 ft", "Unknown Type", "No Bathroom or Toilet", "Pop top", "Price Unknown"]
+tags: ["Sleeps 2", "13 ft", "Unknown Type", "No Bathroom or Toilet", "Pop top", "Price Unknown", "Made Overseas"]
 totalLength: "5.33"
 bodyLength: "3.86"
 totalHeight: "2.91"